Reaching out to help the homeless and the loveless

 In India our local partners do all the hard work, which has expanded to include taking in orphans, housing discarded and abused women, loving the unloved, the lost and the lonely.
 We provide support financially, in prayer, practically and have made a commitment to that support enduring.

 Back in 2019 we were enjoying the blessings of a lot of hard work and generosity to get Agape School to full secondary school status and registration.
-Little did we know that in 2020 the school would be emptied for six months by a global pandemic, the silent playground being paralleled by the labour/jobs market in the areas where we work.
+Little did we know that from early 2020 the school would be emptied for much of the next two years by a global pandemic, the silent playground being paralleled by major problems in the labour/jobs market for the people in the region where we work.